akostrik/stage_telegram_python/README.md

 User Feedback Mechanism, where the user could flag incorrect detections, was the first step towards a self-improving system.

-Extracting of detailed information (like the main subject, the people it deals with, etc) from a message, that is "undesrstanding" of the message, didn't worked correctly because of the poor quality of the analysis.
+Extracting of detailed information (like the main subject, the people it deals with, etc) from a message, that is "undesrstanding" of the meaning of a message, didn't worked correctly because of the poor quality of the analysis.
 Sorry for the example in Russian.

 The direct question to OpenAI, _Is there any marks of the propagande in this message?_, didn't work correctly.

+Extraction of affirmations via Gpt-3 didn't work correctly.

+Keeping the data in the application memory, and not in the database, preventd the application to have acces to the results of the previous executions.

 ## Version 2.0
-- More sophisticated AI models (Gpt-4) was integrated, what reduced false positives.
-- Contextual analysis: Instead of analyzing messages in isolation, this version introduced contextual analysis, where a series of messages were analyzed together to understand the broader narrative.
-- Channel insights: I introduced features that would give users insights into the kind of content a channel was promoting, helping them make informed decisions about which channels to follow.
+Gpt-4 improved the quality of the analysis by characteristics, though extraction of affirmations via Gpt-4 without examples attached to the prompt often didn't work correctly.

-The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and so is too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).
+The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and proved to be too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).

+The analysis of a series of messages, instead of analyzing messages one by one, was tested.

-The clasterisation of channels according to their subject didn't prove to be useful, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was excluded.
+Detecting of the kind of channel content wss tested, helping the user to choose which channels to follow.
+The clasterisation of channels according to their subject, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was postponed.

 The idea of definition of a _similatiry index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enought to test all these possibilities.
 The terms _metric_ or _distance_ should not be involved, because the positivity axiome [^16] doens't necessary hold true.

-Keeping of a part of the data in the application memory, and not in the database : because the application has no acces to the results of the previous executions.

-Extraction of affirmations gives acceptable results only with Gpt-4 (not with Gpt-3) and only with some examples included in the request.

 ## Version 3.0 (Current)
-- Real-time analysis of messages, giving users instant feedback on the content they are consuming.
+Real-time analysis of messages, giving users instant feedback on the content they are consuming.

-- Echo chamber detection: One of the standout features of the current version is the ability to detect echo chambers, where multiple channels promote the same narrative, potentially indicating coordinated propaganda efforts.
+Echo chamber detection: One of the standout features of the current version is the ability to detect echo chambers, where multiple channels promote the same narrative, potentially indicating coordinated propaganda efforts.

-The teste launched on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition), shows the difference of the average trust coefficients of the groups between 3 and 8 points:
+The tests launched on two groups of channels, a propagandistic group and a non-propagandistic one (accordingly to personal intuition), shows the difference of the average trust coefficients of the groups between 3 and 8 points:

 ![test](https://github.com/akostrik/stage_telegram/assets/22834202/dbc311e8-38f4-46f5-a31d-c060e9f28c1e)